 Spelt flour can replace whole wheat flour or whole grain flour in recipes for breads and pastries.
 Spelt pasta is available in regular and white varieties; the white spelt is lighter in color and texture because it is milled more finely.

-Spelt flour is available in health food stores and many grocery stores, or you can buy spelt grain in bulk and use a kitchen grain grinder to make your own flour.
+Spelt flour is available in health food stores and many grocery stores, or you can buy spelt kernels in bulk and use a kitchen grain grinder to make your own flour.

 Spelt doesn't always have to be ground into flour.
 You can also cook the grains and add them to side dishes, salads and cereals.